 Atomic Wallet’s swap feature operates in a decentralized way, which gets rid of paying fees to an exchange/third party facilitating the transaction.
 It also removes the wallet fee which is usually required when performing transactions.
 Only fees which you are required to pay are fixed network fees, which are set up as follows:

 Konstantin Gladych is the CEO of the Atomic Wallet project.
-With a PhD in data science and more than 3 years of experience in blockchain and cryptocurrencies/10 years in IT, Konstantin is also the co-founder and CEO of Changelly.com.
+With a Ph.D. in data science and more than 3 years of experience in blockchain and crypto assets/10 years in IT, Konstantin is also the co-founder and CEO of Changelly.com.

 The project is apparently very well received by the community.
 Looking at the TrustPilot reviews, there are 12 in total and all of them are very positive.
-Reddit page has some more mixed reviews and experiences but overall the community seems positive on the project.
+The Reddit page has some more mixed reviews and experiences but overall the community seems positive about the project.

 The wallet is also a cold storage one, as it can store and manage your cryptocurrency without being connected to the internet.
 All passwords and data are stored on the user’s device and it is not kept at any server, so there are no custody risks or the possibility of losing funds through centralized services.

 There’s much to say about the Atomic Wallet and the features it delivers.
-Atomic swaps, decentralized trading with no third party meddling, buying cryptocurrency like Bitcoin and XRP directly with your credit card, impressive safety measures, user-friendly UI, plenty of resources to learn about the project and much, much more.
+Atomic swaps, decentralized trading with no third-party meddling, buying cryptocurrency like Bitcoin and XRP directly with your credit card or bank card, impressive safety measures, user-friendly UI, plenty of resources to learn about the project, and much, much more.
 If we set aside some slight delays in execution (mobile apps still not ready), this project seemingly operates on a satisfying level.

 Some describe the Atomic Wallet as a wallet/exchange with a built-in bulletin board; the board lets you put up notices (trade requests) and others will then pick those notices up and trade with you.
 All of this is done automatically, with no third party (unless you count the bulletin board itself as a third party) involvement.

 Overall, Atomic Wallet is a simple yet powerful product.
-Its main feature are the atomic swaps, a piece of blockchain technology that can lead users away from having to deal with third party risks and issues.
+Its main feature is the atomic swaps, a piece of blockchain technology that can lead users away from having to deal with third-party risks and issues.
 If the team behind it persists on further developing this technology and expanding the lineup of atomic swap-capable currencies, Atomic Wallet might just become the next crypto generation’s wallet of choice.